RemiH06/QScheduler/README.md

    `pip install pywin32`
    `pip install python-dotenv`

-2. Make sure you have Outlook (old) installed
+   `pip install playwright`

-3. Windows Only
+2. Make sure you have the webdriver for a chrome version

-   If you have another OS, replace the win32 libraries in order for you to access Outlook
+   If you're trying to use the old version make sure you have Outlook (old) installed (only works with MS tho)

-4. Secrets
+3. Secrets

-   You will need to create a .secrets file with 2 params: email and location
+   You will need to create a .secrets file with 2 params: email and password

-5. Task Scheduler
+4. Task Scheduler

    Used MS Task Scheduler to program the task so it runs everyday